 - Jars & Extra Lids

 The above canner is ideal for those just starting out and that are on a budget.
 I recommend getting two of them if you are planning on doing a lot.
 These also make great stock pots for cooking down sauces and preparing veggies.

 This kit is more complete and will get you started.
-It is also made in the USA according to the description on Amazon.
 The tools are nice to have.